openvinotoolkit/training_extensions/misc/pytorch_toolkit/chest_xray_screening/README.md

 ## **Code Structure**

-1. `train.py` in chest_xray_screening diectory contains the code for training the model.
+1. `train.py` in chest_xray_screening directory contains the code for training the model.
-2. `inference.py` in chest_xray_screening diectory contains the code for evaluating the model with test set.
+2. `inference.py` in chest_xray_screening directory contains the code for evaluating the model with test set.
-3. `export.py` in chest_xray_screening diectory generating the ONNX and Openvino IR of the trained model.
+3. `export.py` in chest_xray_screening directory generating the ONNX and Openvino IR of the trained model.
 4. All dependencies are provided in **utils** folder.

 5. **tests** directory contains  unittests.